openstack-archive/tripleo-incubator/devtest.md

         environment variable accordingly in order to speed up the image build times.
 See footnote [3] to set up Squid proxy.

+  NOTE: Likewise, setup a pypi mirror and use the pypi element, or use the
+        pip-cache element.
+(See diskimage-builder documentation for both of these).
+Add the relevant element name to the disk-image-builder and boot-seed-vm script invocations.

   NOTE: The CPU architecture specified in several places must be consistent.
         The examples here use 32-bit arch for the reduced memory footprint.
 If you are running on real hardware, or want to test with 64-bit arch,